How to Prepare for a Hurricane: Most Thorough List Ever

 How to Prepare for a hurricane

-Born and raised in the panhandle of Florida, hurricanes have been a part of my life since I can remember.
+I was born and raised in the panhandle of Florida, hurricanes have been a part of my life since I can remember.
+And now I work for a contractor that does housing inspections after natural disasters.
 So, it blows my mind (no pun intended) when people say they don’t know what to do when one is on the way.

 No worries though, inland friends, I’m about to put my expertise to good use and give you the most thorough hurricane preparedness list EVER!